GeoCode: Interpretable Shape Programs: Method

+We build three procedural programs based on our procedural modeling methodology.
+The programs are implemented in Blender's~\cite{blender} Geometry Nodes~\cite{blender-geometry-nodes} as a directed acyclic graph (DAG) comprised of \textit{nodes} and \textit{links}.
+Nodes can hold anything from a single value, all the way to complex geometry.
+Links can pass along anything from a single value to complex geometry that may include other attributes at the fundamental geometry level (per vertex, per edge, per face, etc.).
+Examples of operation nodes include math operations or vector operations; mesh primitives, such as cubes or spheres; line primitives such as a B\'ezier curve; and rigid transformation (translation, rotation, and scale).
+Selected nodes are parameterized by the input parameters, allowing the user to interact with the program and control the resulting shape.
+The DAG culminates into a single output node which holds the final 3D shape.

+Our programs support three types of human-intuitive input parameters: discrete, binary, and continuous.
+The programs offer disentangled control over the shape, which enables modification of a specific part while keeping all others intact.
+It also models complex structural interactions, such that one part influences another, and the latter is adapted automatically to preserve part contact and retain the structural integrity of the shape.
+For example, replacing the square seat with a round one in \Cref{fig:structural_integrity} makes the seat narrower, which also changes the leg's position and decreases the width of the backrest accordingly.
+The programs also hold the part segmentation information as shown in \Cref{fig:gallery}.

-\textbf{Edits.} The input to our program is a set of human-interpretable parameters.
+The input to our programs is a set of human-interpretable parameters.
 These can set the structure of the shape (\eg, the height of a chair's seat or the points where the handles will be attached to a vase) or modify shape elements' appearance (\eg, the width of a leg or the roundness of the seat of a chair).
-Structural edits affect the one-dimensional curves (\eg, $\mathbf{c}_{\tt 1}$) and propagate to other shape elements using the attachment points and symmetries that are enforced by our program.
+Structural edits affect the open curves (\ie, $C_{\tt 1}$) and propagate to other shape elements using the attachment points and symmetries enforced by our program.

-Edits to the appearance of shape elements affect the two-dimensional curves (\eg, $\mathbf{c}_{\tt 2}$) and can cause structural edits as well.
+Edits to the appearance of shape elements affect the profile curves (\ie, $C_{\tt 2}$) and can cause structural edits as well.
 An example of this case is increasing the seat's roundness, which causes the chair to get narrower by imposing structural edits on the shape that bring the legs and the frame of the chair closer together.
 Considering the opposite direction, edits to the structure of the shape cannot affect the appearance of any of the shape elements.
 For example, changing the height of the seat of the chair will not affect the seat's roundness or the appearance of the legs.

-\textbf{Part visibility.} In our program, we include support for binary properties, \eg, a chair may or may not include armrests.
-As part of the probability distribution function for our human-interpretable parameter, we add a \textit{part existence label} to parameters that control a switchable part of the shape.